deshima-dev/deshima-sensitivity/.github/CONTRIBUTING.md

 ### Discuss and review your code

 Your code is reviewed by at least one contributor and checked by the automatic status checks by [GitHub Actions].
-After passing them, your code will be merged with the master branch.
+After passing them, your code will be merged with the main branch.
 That's it!
 Thank you for your contribution!